josdejong/mathjs/docs/datatypes/units.md

   length, mass, etc.
 - `equals(unit)`.
 Test whether a unit equals an other unit.
 Units are equal when they have the same base and same value when normalized to SI units.
+- `format([precision])`.
+Get a string representation of the unit.
+The function will determine the best fitting prefix for the unit.
+If precision is defined, the units value will be rounded to the provided number of digits.
+- `fromJSON(json)`.
+Revive a unit from a JSON object.
+Accepts An object `{mathjs: 'Unit', value: number, unit: string, fixPrefix: boolean}`, where the property `mathjs` and `fixPrefix` are optional.
+  Used when deserializing a unit, see [Serialization](../serialization.html).
 - `to(unitName)`.
 Convert the unit to a specific unit name.
 Returns a clone of the unit with a fixed prefix and unit.
+- `toJSON()`.
+Returns a JSON representation of the unit, with signature `{mathjs: 'Unit', value: number, unit: string, fixPrefix: boolean}`.
+  Used when serializing a unit, see [Serialization](../serialization.html).
 - `toNumber(unitName)`.
 Get the value of a unit when converted to the specified unit (a unit with optional prefix but without value).
-- `format([precision])`.
-Get a string representation of the unit.
-The function will determine the best fitting prefix for the unit.
-If precision is defined, the units value will be rounded to the provided number of digits.
 - `toString()`.
 Get a string representation of the unit.
 The function will determine the best fitting prefix for the unit.